 Team Lifespan: January 2021 - June 2024

-The ITRC Microplastics Team will publish their Online Guidance Document in February
+The ITRC Microplastics Team published their Online Guidance Document in February

-The Team will continue working to develop a toolkit to provide resources for environmental professionals to use in communicating microplastic issues to members of the public.
-New work on the Microplastics Outreach Toolkit starts in January 2023.
+In January of 2023, the Team continued their work on Microplastics with a focus on developing a toolkit to provide resources for environmental professionals to use in communicating microplastic issues to members of the public.

 Although microplastics are small — plastic debris less than five millimeters long — they pose one of the largest emerging threats to the global environmental community today.
 Microplastics have been introduced to the environment over the last 50 years through plastic refuse which has been broken down, and particles in health and beauty products which have entered the waste stream.
 Because of their small size and pervasiveness in the environment, microplastics, along with any other contaminants which are adhered to the microplastics, are consumed by humans and other organisms.
 Recent studies have shown their harmful effects on environmental media, due to their chemical nature and persistence.